 The innovative aspect of the concept is the unique combination of state-of-the-art mechanical, thermal and chemical processes, that are proven to work on industrial scale.

-The Renasci’s Smart Chain Processing facility is currently being built in Ostend Belgium.
+The Renasci’s Smart Chain Processing facility is located in Ostend Belgium.
 This flagship plant combines existing technologies in an innovative configuration that can process both RDF and mixed industrial plastic waste.
-Construction started in Q1 2019 and the plant is expected to be fully operational Q3 2020.
+Construction started in Q1 2019 and the plant is fully operational since end Q1 2021.
 In the next phase, we intend to expand the Smart Chain Processing (SCP) concept to additional locations by working together with local partners.
 The flexibility of SCP allows it to be configured to answer the local waste challenge, whether this is household waste, certain types of medical waste, textile, rubber tires, sludge etc…

 The primary waste stream consists of RDF (Refuse derived fuel).
 Currently most RDF is being burned or dumped in landfills.
-In Ostend we intend to convert 102.000 tonnes of RDF and 18.000 tonnes of mixed plastics into reusable products.
+In Ostend the goal is to convert yearly 102.000 tonnes of RDF and 18.000 tonnes of mixed plastics into reusable products.

 The high-end sorting installation separates the recyclable and the non-recyclable waste stream.
 Each flow is sorted based on its own characteristics such as magnetism, mass, density etc. The recyclable waste stream is cleaned, upgraded and presented back on the market.
 The non-recyclable waste stream is converted into valuable end-products.